eacton/CAGEF/Lesson_2/Lesson_2.md

 ```

 `transmute()` will also create a new variable, but it will drop the existing variables (it will give you a single column of your new variable).
 The output for `transmute()` is a data frame of one column.
-Rownames have been lost.

 ```r